 Stop into the Bursar’s Office during our business hours.
 We are located in Sweeney Hall, next to the Bistro.
 We accept cash, check, credit/debit card (Mastercard/VISA and Discover).

 Want to drop-off a payment after hours?
 No problem!
 Use our secure drop box located outside of the entrance to the Bursar’s Office.
 Please do not use this option for cash payments!

 Paying with a Check

 Please make checks payable to NHTI, note your student ID# on the check, and mail it to:

 Attn: NHTI Bursar Office

 Concord, NH 03301

-If you are paying your past due balance by check, please note that your financial hold will be lifted 10 days from the date of your payment.
-If you have questions about the release of your financial hold, please contact the Bursar Office.
+If you are paying your past-due balance by check, your financial hold will be lifted 10 days from the date of your payment.

 If someone else is paying for your tuition, you have the option to set that person up as an authorized payer.
 This will allow that person the ability to view charges, make a one-time online payment, or set up a payment plan: